lmmx/wotd/AUDIT.md

 Just as a nice touch, we can 'pretty print' just the structure from this nicely formatted Python dictionary layout thanks to black.
-Stripping out everything but key names and whitespace shows the structure of the hierarchy:
+Stripping out everything but key names and whitespace shows the structure of the hierarchy

+- Note: this actually deletes some keys, we need a better solution

 ```sh
 cat path_trie.py | sed 's/: {None: None}//g'| sed '/\},*/d' | cut -d " " -f 5- | \